Lemonade Renters Insurance Overview (2022)

 For as long as I’ve written this column, I’ve been a big advocate of renters insurance.
 Unfortunately, despite my best efforts, it seems the majority of apartment dwellers and the like still don’t carry policies to protect their belongings.
 Luckily, Lemonade is changing that by flipping the script on the insurance model and making it easier to get a policy.

 Lemonade uses technology to make insurance easier (and faster) than you may think of it today.
 They also offer diverse products including renters, homeowners, car, pet, and term life insurance.
 The company has a unique business model, with social good built into its core, so they’re quick to point out the inherent conflict of interest that exists in the insurance industry.
 The way traditional insurance companies profit is by collecting your premiums and hopefully not having to pay out any claims.
 Obviously this isn’t a simple problem to fix, but Lemonade does have a few ideas.

 Lemonade insurance policies: what’s covered and what isn’t

-As we’ll discuss later, Lemonade does a commendable job of disclosing what their policies cover.
+As we’ll discuss later, Lemonade does a commendable job of disclosing what its policies cover.

 Losses due to the following are covered under Lemonade’s renters insurance policies: